-Join the Brazelton Touchpoints Center (BTC) for its 2023 National Forum, All About Fathers* and the Men* in Children’s Lives, on May 2, 3 & 4, from 11 AM – 5 PM ET / 8 AM – 2 PM PT.
+The Brazelton Touchpoints Center (BTC) held its 2023 virtual National Forum, All About Fathers* and the Men* in Children’s Lives, on May 2, 3 & 4, 2023 (*cis and transgender).

-All Forum sessions have live Spanish translation and closed captioning available.
-Certificates of attendance will be provided.
+All Forum sessions had live Spanish translation and closed captioning available.
+Certificates of attendance were provided.

 T. Berry Brazelton Award Ceremony

-Please join us on Wednesday, May 3, at 3:30 PM ET / 12:30 PM PT to remember T. Berry Brazelton and to posthumously honor Betty Bardige as this year’s awardee.
+On Wednesday, May 3, we gathered to remember BTC’s founder, Dr. T. Berry Brazelton, and to posthumously honor our friend and colleague — and Berry Brazelton’s too — the late Dr. Betty Bardige as this year’s recipient of the T. Berry Brazelton Award.
 Betty was a developmental psychologist, author, advocate for young children’s language and literacy, and former Chair of the Brazelton Touchpoints Foundation.
+Betty was a leader in early child development research and saw the power of using research for advocacy and activism to support children and families.
 She died in 2019.

 Tuesday, May 2, 2023 (Day 1)